 The oak glazed façade to the entrance hall and landing matches the oak framed rear extension and the internal woodwork is also oak.
 Then there’s the star of the show; a stunning floating oak staircase.

 An equally luxurious feel has been given to the new master bedroom and its adjoining bathroom, which features its own balcony.
-According to the architect: “Lying in the bath with the peaked window to the front, balcony doors to the rear and sleek white décor must provide the occupant with the sense that they are in a high-end exclusive hotel.”
+According to Mr Ennis, “lying in the bath with the peaked window to the front, balcony doors to the rear and sleek white décor must provide the occupant with the sense that they are in a high end exclusive hotel.”

 Sustainability was an important consideration when it came to extending 1 Bishop Court.
 Early on in the process, Paul Ennis submitted structural and carbon emission calculations to Sefton Building Control and these were passed.